-The technology of steam explosion to use straw in biogas plants is relatively new.
-However, the technology is well known in the paper industry.
-Also the same process is applied for straw-to-ethanol production.
+The technology of straw steam explosion in biogas application is relatively new.
+However, the technology is well known in the paper industry for hundreds of years.
+Also the same process is applied in straw-to-ethanol production.

 Dry straw is chopped and mixed with water and filtrate from a biogas plant or sewage.
 Wet straw is periodically fed and heated to temperature of 150-180 ℃ at which lignin melts freeing cellulose and the hemicellulose skeleton.
 During the cooking process at high temperature and a pressure of 5-8 atmospheres, the raw material is completely saturated with water.
 All pores between the fibers are filled.
 After the cooking process is completed, the pressure is dropped to atmospheric in a fraction of a second.
 This leads to the water turning into steam creating the effect of an explosion shredding the fibers.

 Breaking the fibers leads to an increase in the surface area of the raw material.
 In addition, a break occurs at the molecular level.
 Complex sugars are broken down into simple ones.
-Further, the straw prepared with the help of a steam explosion is processed into biogas, like silage or manure in biogas reactors.
+After steam explosion, straw is processed in biogas reactors like maize silage.

 Straw has advantages over maize silage as a substrate for biogas.
 Maize silage requires the construction of a silage storage.
 While straw can be stored in the open air.
 Moreover, storing straw in the open air improves its performance.